ShadowTraffic/shadowtraffic-examples/README.md

 **How it works:**

-- The generator gets shaped on `dataShape`.
+- Writes data to [a webhook](https://docs.shadowtraffic.io/reference/connections/webhook/) using the supplied HTTP strategy.
+- The shape of the generator is determined by the connection's `dataShape`.
+This decouples what kind of data you generate from the webhook: it can be key/value data, relational data, or anything else.

 ---